-While ransomware is still overwhelmingly distributed by phishing emails, it’s not the only attack vector.
-Malicious advertising (also known as "Malvertising") and Exploit Kits are among other common attack vectors.
+While ransomware is still overwhelmingly distributed by phishing emails, this is not the only attack vector.
+Malicious advertising (malvertising) and exploit kits are among other common attack vectors.

 Be wary of ad networks and ad delivery

-Malvertising is a significant risk, because the fact of the matter is that a majority of advertisers and ad delivery networks don’t really police who is buying ads, where they’re going, and/or what they’re doing.
-As such, I’m of the opinion that ad blocking should be a no-brainer for enterprise networks.
+Malvertising is a significant risk.
+The majority of advertisers and ad delivery networks don’t do much in the way of policing who is buying ads, where they’re going, and/or what they’re doing.
+As such, I'm a fan of ad blocking and my opinion is that this should be a no-brainer for enterprise networks to implement.

-It can be argued that loading and running ads in one’s browser is more or less Remote Code Execution.
-If malvertising teaches us anything on this it’s that trusting ad networks and ad delivery networks is ill-advised.
+It can be argued that loading and running ads in one’s browser is more or less remote code execution (RCE).
+If malvertising teaches us anything, it’s that trusting ad networks and ad delivery networks is ill-advised.

 Use a different (better) browser and PDF reader

 When you use an alternative or third party application, you’re trading one set of vulnerabilities for another.
-In the case of Sumatra, Foxit, etc. they have a smaller feature set and codebase -- they’ll likely have vulnerabilities all the same -- but perhaps not as many (due to that smaller codebase).
-They are also less likely to have exploits adversaries are using in the wild (due to that smaller user base).
+In the case of Sumatra, Foxit, etc. they have a smaller feature set and codebase–they’ll likely have vulnerabilities, but perhaps not as many due to the smaller codebase.
+They are also less likely to have exploits adversaries are using in the wild, again, due to the smaller user base.

 Check out Ninite to make yourself aware of free and/or alternative applications.